ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-intro.md

 * Compliance.
 For more information, see [Compliance](/docs/vmwaresolutions?topic=vmwaresolutions-opsprocs-compliance).
 * Proactive and reactive maintenance.
 For more information, see [Proactive tasks](/docs/vmwaresolutions?topic=vmwaresolutions-opsprocs-proactive) and [Troubleshooting](/docs/vmwaresolutions?topic=vmwaresolutions-opsprocs-trouble).

-For more information about day 2 responsibilities, see [Responsibilities for day 2 operations](/docs/vmwaresolutions?topic=vmwaresolutions-opsprocs-responsibilities).
+For more information about Day 2 responsibilities, see [Responsibilities for Day 2 operations](/docs/vmwaresolutions?topic=vmwaresolutions-opsprocs-responsibilities).

 ## Operational procedures introduction
 {: #opsprocs-intro-proc}